jhn322/yaml-url-checker/README.md

 python yaml_url_checker.py
 ```

+The script will:

+- Print progress to the console
-The script will print progress to the console, log to the configured file (if any), and send a Discord notification if dead links are found and a webhook URL is configured.
+- Log to rotating log files in the `logs` directory
+- Send a Discord notification if dead links are found and a webhook URL is configured

+### Log Files

+Logs are stored in the `logs` directory with the following structure:

+- `yaml_url_checker.log` (current log file)
+- `yaml_url_checker.log.1` (first backup)
+- `yaml_url_checker.log.2` (second backup)

+Log files are automatically rotated when they reach 5MB, with a maximum of 3 files maintained.

 ### Scheduled Execution (Cron Job - Linux/macOS)